rakeshcheekatimala/rakeshcheekatimala/README.md

 📫 How to reach me : rakeshcheekatimala@gmail.com

-Welcome to my profile, You can follow me if skills matches.
+Welcome to my profile, You can follow me if my skills matches.

 <!--
 **rakeshcheekatimala/rakeshcheekatimala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.